42xel/Von-Neumann-Ships/src/levels/levels/0_demo/009_swap_quine/instructions.md

 # Description
-The input contains a number at its last address -41.
-Add it to the first output address, +41, in place.
+The output contains arbitrary noise.
+Your point is to swap it with your program.

+The initial values from -40 to 40 must be finally readable from 41 to 121 and vice-versa.

+Input is zeroed and does not matter, you may freely use it.

+# Assembly

 # Goals
 Your goal is to make it so:
+- `prg_f.bin` matches `out_i.bin`
-- `out_f.bin` matches `out_x.bin`
+- `out_f.bin` matches `prg_i.bin`

 ## Tests generation
 Single test, static files.